| | | | |

 A small white plate with a stack of white iced soft gingerbread Pfeffernusse cookies from Aldi, sitting on a wooden table.

 These are fairly sweet gingerbread nuggets.
 Not just the icing, but the actual gingerbread itself is quite sweet.
-Unlike other spiced Winternacht cookies (such as the Spekulatius), sugar plays a much more prominent role here.
-I prefer “less sweet” desserts, so it was sweeter than I needed.
-But still tasty.
-According to the label, the primary sweetener is glucose-fructose syrup.
+Unlike other spiced Winternacht cookies (such as Spekulatius — check out my review here), sugar plays a much more prominent role here.

 Aldi Winternacht Pfeffernusse soft iced gingerbread ingredients.

-Ingredients in Aldi Winternacht Soft Gingerbread Cookies
+Ingredients in Aldi Pfeffernüsse Gingerbread Cookies

 The pork gelatin was a bit of a surprise — I don’t typically check my cookies for pig products, but I have family members who don’t eat pork, so this is perhaps an important piece of information to know in advance.

-Here are the ingredients:
+Here are the ingredients, from the label:

 • Unbleached Wheat Flour